 Bluetooth works by pairing devices.
-The headphones must pair to a device that has Bluetooth technology in order for information (audio) to be transferred.
+The headphones must pair to a device with Bluetooth technology for information (audio) to be transferred.

 Bluetooth transmits digital information via short-range radio frequencies in the frequency band between 2.400 to 2.485 GHz.
 In the case of Bluetooth headphones, this information is the digital audio signal from a paired device.

 Bluetooth uses 79 distinct frequencies within the 2.400 to 2.485 GHz to transmit information.
-It is capable of changing this frequency 1600 times per second in order to avoid interference with other Bluetooth connections.
+It can change this frequency 1600 times per second to avoid interference with other Bluetooth connections.